 When and how should I claim on pet insurance?

-Make sure you keep your insurance provider informed at all stages of the claim, for example if your vet refers your pet for additional treatment elsewhere, the insurance provider will expect to be told about this.
+Make sure you keep your provider informed at all stages of the treatment process.
+They’ll need to know if your vet refers your pet for additional treatment, for example.